NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 └── app.py                 # Main flask application

 ### How to Run
 Enter "python app.py" or "python3 app.py" from the terminal.
-This will launch the Flask web application where you can view the main webpage and applicant interface and the Tableau analysis.
+This will launch the Flask web application where you can view the main webpage with applicant interface and Tableau analysis.

 ## Analysis Overview